Raúl Castro: Communist leader

 After assuming what was originally announced as a temporary control over the presidency in 2006, on 24 February 2008 Raúl Castro won election as the new President of the Council of State and President of the Council of Ministers during a legislative session held at Cuba's Palace of Conventions in Havana.
 His administration subsequently announced several economic reforms.
-In March 2008 the government removed restrictions on the purchase of numerous products not available under Fidel Castro's administration - including DVD-players, computers, rice cookers, and microwaves.
+In March 2008 the government removed restrictions on the purchase of numerous products not available under Fidel Castro's administration – including DVD-players, computers, rice cookers, and microwaves.
 In an effort to boost food production, the government allowed private farmers and cooperatives to lease idle state-owned land and moved much of the decision-making process regarding land use from the national level to the municipal level.

 All death sentences (about 30) were commuted between 2008 and 2010, although none had been executed since 2003.

 In mid-2008, the government overhauled the salary structure of all state-run companies so that harder-working employees could earn higher wages.
 In addition, the government removed restrictions against the use of cell phones and investigated the removal of travel restrictions on Cubans.

 In March 2009, Raúl Castro dismissed some officials.

 In April 2011, Raúl announced a plan of 300 economic reforms encouraging private initiative, reducing state spending, encouraging foreign investment and agrarian reforms.
 He also announced a limitation on presidential terms, including his own.

 On 24 February 2013, Cuba's parliament named Raúl Castro to a new five-year term as president and appointed Miguel Díaz-Canel as his first vice president.
 Castro announced that day that he would step down from power after his second term as president ended in 2018.

 In 2018, he was selected as a candidate for the National Assembly of People's Power by the Segundo Frente municipality in Santiago de Cuba, regarded as the cradle of the Cuban Revolution.

 Miguel Díaz-Canel took over as President of Cuba (President of the Council of State) on 19 April 2018.
-Raúl Castro remained First Secretary of the Central Committee of the Communist Party until he resigned on April 19, 2021.
+However, Raúl Castro remained First Secretary of the Central Committee of the Communist Party, and hence the de facto leader of Cuba, until he resigned on 19 April 2021.